-IF YOU’RE THE ATTENDEE: It’s time to enter the virtual world of video conferencing.
+It’s time to enter the virtual world of video conferencing.
 Below are best practices that should be adhered to in the corporate world.
 Yes, many of us are working remotely now, but presenting ourselves as professional and courteous should still be expected.
-This will speak volumes to your work ethic and commitment to the company.
+This will speak volumes about your work ethic and commitment to the company.

 Pick the Right Environment.
 Your surrounding environment also contributes to your professional appearance.
 Select a place that’s quiet and well-lit.
-Light that’s pointed towards you will work better for video conferencing instead of having light behind you (i.e., sitting in front of a window will make you look like a dark ominous shadow figure.).
+A light pointed towards you will work better for video conferencing instead of having the light behind you (i.e., sitting in front of a window will make you look like a dark, ominous shadow figure.).
 Try to find a place that has a neutral background that will not be distracting to your fellow video conference call members.
 If there is a TV, other people, or pets around, consider finding a different location that is distraction-free.

 Be Respectful.
 Yes, we’re talking about virtual meetings right now – but they are very much like in-person meetings.
 Eating during a meeting, performing noisy tasks, or picking your nose are things that we would refrain from doing at the office.
 They would be viewed as rude or disrespectful.
 Remember that everyone can still see and hear you, so it’s best to wait to have a snack, respond to emails, or perform private habits until after the call, if possible.

 Additional Tips.
 To make the video conference go smoother and feel natural, use the same types of mannerisms you would use in person.
 Be yourself.
 Look at the webcam so that you’re engaged and “making eye contact” rather than staring at the computer screen.
 Muting your microphone when you aren’t the speaker can also reduce unwanted and distracting background noise.
 Remember, this is your job.
 These are your employees, teammates, and bosses that you’re meeting with…so, put your best foot forward!